mmistakes/made-mistakes-jekyll/src/_posts/articles/2007-12-12-rriiccee-show-last-night-soundlab.md

 ---
-title: RRIICCEE Show Last Night
+title: RRIICCEE show last night
 excerpt: "Musically --- RRIICCEE is fine, but not something I really want to see live again."
 image:
   cover: false